TsilidisV/personal-static-site/content/post/GiererMeinhardt/index.md

 In the Gierer-Meinhardt equations, the autocatalytic substance activates both itself and the inhibitor substance (with rate $\rho u^2)$, whereas the inhibitor function inhibits the growth of the autocatalytic substance (with rate $\frac{1}{v})$.
 Both substances have a natural decay rate of the form $\mu_u u$ and $\mu_v v$ respectively.
 Finally, both substances have an activator-independent production rate ($\rho_u$ and $\rho_v$).

-For the right choice of parameters, pattern formation can be obseved in the solution of the Gierer-Meinhardt model.
+For the right choice of parameters, pattern formation can be observed in the solution of the Gierer-Meinhardt model.

 More info on the Gierer-Meinhardt model can be found in [this](http://www.scholarpedia.org/article/Gierer-Meinhardt_model) scholarpedia article.